 Scorers: Colin West, OG

-Not a memorable game, but one of the most horrific days of my football-supporting childhood.
+Not a memorable game, but one of the most horrific days in the history of English football.
 I arrived at the ground as normal, but in the run up to kick-off, I felt nauseous and light-headed and had to sit down below the stand to get myself together.
-Feeling better as the match kicked off, we heard on someones radio about 'crowd trouble' at Hillsborough, with one person dead.
-Then six.
+Feeling better as the match kicked off, we heard on someone's radio about 'crowd trouble' at Hillsborough, with one person dead.
+Then it was six.
 We didn't get the full story until we got home.
-The most tragic day ever in English football and the worst day ever for the 96 families who lost their loved ones on that day.
+The most tragic day in English football and the worst day ever for the 96 families who lost their loved ones on that day.
 All they did was go to a football match, and they never came home.

 January 6th, 1990